Clickjacking: GuardedID

 GuardedID (a commercial product) includes client-side clickjack protection for users of Internet Explorer without interfering with the operation of legitimate iFrames.
 GuardedID clickjack protection forces all frames to become visible.
 GuardedID teams with the add-on NoClickjack to add protection for Google Chrome, Mozilla Firefox, Opera and Microsoft Edge.

 Gazelle

-Gazelle is a Microsoft Research project secure web browser based on IE, that uses an OS-like security model, and has its own limited defenses against clickjacking.
+Gazelle is a Microsoft Research project secure web browser based on IE, that uses an OS-like security model and has its own limited defenses against clickjacking.
 In Gazelle, a window of different origin may only draw dynamic content over another window's screen space if the content it draws is opaque.

 Intersection Observer v2

 The Intersection Observer v2 API introduces the concept of tracking the actual "visibility" of a target element as a human being would define it.
 This allows a framed widget to detect when it's being covered.
 The feature is enabled by default since Google Chrome 74, released in April 2019.
-Chrome is the only browser to implement the API at this time.
+The API is also implemented by other Chromium-based browsers, such as Microsoft Edge and Opera.